verlok/verlok.github.io/_posts/2020-05-24-lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp.md

 You might be tempted to add one or more polyfills to support Internet Explorer (_yes, I named it and it's 2020_).
 Don't do that, **you don't need any**.
 Let me tell you why:

-- _Responsive images:_ Internet Explorer does not support responsive images, but you don't need to use a polyfill because <abbr title="Internet Explorer">IE</abbr> gracefully degrades using **the image in the `src` attribute**.
-So you can place in the `src` attribute an image that would appear nice on a regular desktop display, and you're cool.
+- _Responsive images:_ Internet Explorer does not support responsive images, but you don't need to use a polyfill because <abbr title="Internet Explorer">IE</abbr> gracefully degrades using **the image specified in the `src` attribute**.
+So choose an image that would appear nice on a regular desktop display, place in the `src` attribute, and you're cool.

-- _IntersectionObserver:_ Internet Explorer does not support the `IntersectionObserver` API, which is used by vanilla-lazyload, but you don't need to provide a polyfill because vanilla-lazyload detects the support for that API and, in case it doesn't, it loads all images immediately, which leads to the same result as if no LazyLoad was ever used on the page.
+- _IntersectionObserver:_ Internet Explorer does not support the `IntersectionObserver` API, which is used by vanilla-lazyload, but you don't need to provide a polyfill because vanilla-lazyload will detect the support for that API and, if missing, it will loads all images immediately.
+This leads to the same result as if no LazyLoad was ever used on the page, but it doesn't throw any errors.

 That's cool, Internet Explorer is not being used by more than 5% of the users today, and Microsoft is silently replacing it with [Edge](https://www.microsoft.com/edge) via Windows Update.